ishimwezachee/hello-rails-back-end/README.md

 # hello-rails-back-end
-This is a simple project that provide greetings as an api
+This is a simple project that provide greetings as an api that will be connected to react front end project

 ## Built With